niyando/niyando.github.io/_posts/web/2018-03-14-deploying-a-rails-application-to-aws-using-elastic-beanstalk.markdown

 ### Bonus Info:

 - Check you application logs using 'eb logs'
-- Dont .gitignore your .elasticbeanstalk folder and commit it.
+- Dont .gitignore your .elasticbeanstalk folder.
+Commit it.
 Other folks in your team will also be able to use the config to deploy the app.
 - Use micro instances for all services to get the free tier advantage.
 Scale the services when you need to.
 - AWS doesn't charge anything for Elastic Beanstalk.
 They just charge you for the resources you're using.
-- To ssh into root directory of your application, cd /var/app/current
+- To ssh into root directory of your application, do 'eb ssh' and 'cd /var/app/current'.
 - eb deploy auto runs your rails migrations.

 Like it?
-Thanks and Share
+Share!
 Questions?
 Pls Comment

 Cheers!